New Cabinets, Cutting Station, and Puppy in Sewing Room

 Cabinets and Window Seat

-The new cabinetry transformed our basement from ho-hum to an amazing destination.
+The new cabinetry transformed our basement from a ho-hum space to an amazing destination.
 I didn’t plan to use the Target storage bins on the shelves to hold my fabric and yarn, but they fit perfectly.
 In the past, I used this organizer to store fabric in our large bathroom that’s down the hall.
 In the bathroom?
-Really, it’s a large room!
+It’s a large room!
 But I’m so glad to finally have everything where I need it.
 Currently, the drawers contain specialty rulers, interfacing, and other supplies for sewing bags.
 Behind the cupboard doors are my photo albums and boxes of photos.

 One day I’ll make a cushion and pillows for the window seat.
 Currently, it’s cozy enough thanks to a faux fur blanket from Target.